top of page

 Why Dog Training Methods Matter

-Training isn’t just about teaching your dog to sit or stay.
-It’s about communication.
-Dogs want to understand what you expect from them, and you want to understand their needs too.
+Training your dog is about communication.
+Dogs want to understand what is expected from them, and you want to understand their needs, too.
 When you use positive dog training methods effectively, you make daily life easier and more enjoyable.

-For example, imagine taking your dog to the park.
-Without training, your dog might pull on the lead, jump on strangers, rush at other dogs or bark excessively.
-But with regular positive training, your dog learns how to walk calmly, greet people and dogs politely, and stay focused on you.
-Making outings fun instead of stressful.
+For example, you are taking your dog to the park.
+Without training, your dog may pull on the lead, jump on strangers, rush at other dogs or bark excessively.
+With regular training, your dog learns to walk calmly, greet people and dogs politely, and stay focused on you.
+Making walks fun, not stressful.

 Training Methods: The Core Principles.